architect-examples/arc-workshop/src/shared/md/02-intro-to-web/02-middleware.md

 In ancient times web servers often provided many functions across an application request lifecycle.
 Things like request validation, logging, authentication, payload compression and more.
-JSF Architect routes fully support the middleware pattern.
+Eventually those things became configurable.
+And then some short time after that they became plugins.
+Nowadays we mostly call this stuff middleware.
+Express pioneered an excellent middleware interface that  JSF Architect shamelessly adopts.

 In this exercise we'll create some logging middleware and inspect the results in AWS Cloudwatch.

 ---
 ### 1. Setup the Middleware